The Irregular at Magic High School: Anime

 An anime adaptation of the light novel was announced during the Dengeki Bunko Fall Festival on October 6, 2013.
 It is directed by Manabu Ono and animated by Madhouse.
 It aired on Tokyo MX, GTV, and GYT from April 6 to September 28, 2014; nine other networks and three streaming services broadcast the series afterwards.
 The individual episodes were later encapsulated into ten DVD and Blu-ray volumes released between July 2014 and April 2015.
 LiSA sang the first opening theme titled "Rising Hope".

-In March 2014, Aniplex of America announced its acquisition for streaming rights to the anime series; much later they unveiled their plans to release the series into three Blu-ray volumes which segregate the episodes by story arcs.
-Four networks simulcasted the series with English subtitles: these include Aniplex Channel, Crunchyroll, Hulu, and Daisuki.
+In March 2014, Aniplex of America announced its acquisition for streaming rights to the anime series; later, they unveiled their plans to release the series into three Blu-ray volumes which segregate the episodes by story arcs.
+Four networks simulcasted the series with English subtitles: these were Aniplex Channel, Crunchyroll, Hulu, and Daisuki.
 In June 2014, the Australasia distributor, Hanabee Entertainment, announced its licensing of the series for streaming and home media release.
 Months later, Netflix made the series available on their network.
 Animax Asia also began broadcasting the series in July 2015.